Nonparametric Estimation for SDE with Sparsely Sampled Paths: an FDA Perspective: Introduction

 \subsubsection{The FDA Perspective}

-Functional Data Analysis (FDA, see \citet{HE15} or \citet{ramsay2008functional}) considers inferences on the law of a continuous time stochastic process $\{X(t )\;: \;t \in [0, T]\}$ on the basis of a collection of $n$ realisations of this stochastic process, $\{X_i(t)\}_{i=1}^n$.
+Functional Data Analysis (FDA, see \citet{hsing_theoretical_2015} or \citet{ramsay2008functional}) considers inferences on the law of a continuous time stochastic process $\{X(t )\;: \;t \in [0, T]\}$ on the basis of a collection of $n$ realisations of this stochastic process, $\{X_i(t)\}_{i=1}^n$.
 These are viewed as a sample of size $n$ of random elements in a separable Hilbert space of functions (usually $L^2([0, T],\R)$).
-This global view allows for nonparametric inferences (estimation, testing, regression, classification) to be made making use of the mean function and covariance kernel of $X$ (particularly the spectral decomposition of the covariance kernel).
-That the inferences can be nonarametric is due to the availability of $n$ replications, sometimes referred to as a \emph{panel} or \textit{longitudinal} setting, where repeated measurements on a collection of individuals are taken across time.
+This global view allows for nonparametric inferences (estimation, testing, regression, classification) to be made making use of the mean function and the (spectral decomposition of) covariance kernel of $X$.
+That the inferences can be nonparametric is due to the availability of $n$ replications, sometimes referred to as a \emph{panel} or \textit{longitudinal} setting, i.e.\ repeated measurements on a collection of individuals taken across time.
 This setting encompasses a very expansive collection of applications (see \citet{rao2019conceptual}).
-When the processes $\{X_i(t)\}_{i=1}^n$ are only observed discretely, smoothing techniques are applied, and these usually come with $C^2$ assumptions on the process itself and/or its covariance, that a priori rule out sample paths of low regulartity such as diffusion paths.
+When the processes $\{X_i(t)\}_{i=1}^n$ are only observed discretely, smoothing techniques are applied, and these usually come with $C^2$ assumptions on the process itself and/or its covariance, that a priori rule out processes of low regularity such as diffusion paths.